i2p/i2p.www/i2p2www/spec/i2cp.rst

 The signing private key, previously defined for revocation and unused, is not present in LS2.

-Preliminary implementation was in 0.9.38 but the definition above changed.
+Preliminary version with message type 40 was in 0.9.38 but the format was changed.
+Type 40 is abandoned and is unsupported.
-Not valid until 0.9.39.
+Type 41 not valid until 0.9.39.

 .. _msg-CreateSession: